Norton Atlas: Specials and hybrids

 Specialist tuners such as Dunstall produced Atlas-based racers (Domiracer 750) and offered race-styled roadsters (Dominator 750) although later on Dunstall also designated his roadsters as 'Domiracer'.
 A few Rickman Metisse frames were either made or later modified by owners to accept Norton power plants, and the factory-built Atlas-powered AMC-Norton hybrids (Norton Matchless) included an Atlas-powered, Matchless-framed, off-road trailster designated P11.

 Over seven thousand Atlas hybrids were produced at Plumstead between late 1963 and late 1968 using Atlas engines and various Matchless frames.
 These had designations G15 or N15 for the roadster and P11 for the trailster (instead of names).

+Resurgence

+As part of the Resurgence programme, following the TVS Motor Company acquisition of Norton, the Norton Atlas and Atlas GT were unveiled at EICMA 2025 alongside the Manx and Manx R, forming part of Norton's new model range following its acquisition by TVS Motor Company.
+The Atlas is configured as an adventure-oriented motorcycle, while the Atlas GT uses a more road-focused specification.

+The Atlas and Atlas GT were designed and engineered at Norton's headquarters in Solihull, United Kingdom, and are manufactured at TVS Motor Company's facility in Hosur, India.
+The Atlas uses a 19-inch front wheel and 180 mm of suspension travel at both ends, while the Atlas GT uses 17-inch wheels and 140 mm of suspension travel at both ends.